Esri/esri-wab-build/README.md

 ##To run:
-1. npm install -g esri-wab-build
+1. npm install -g esri-wab-build bower
 2. navigate to the application to be built
 3. esri-wab-build